 Childcare responsibilities are something parents stationed abroad have had to consider long before remote working became a possibility.
 The crux of the matter comes down to whether you will enroll your children in a local school, or whether they will be home-schooled.
 If it’s the latter, will it be you, your partner or someone else who will be in charge of making sure your offspring get a proper education?

-While remote working generally does mean a great deal more flexibility when it comes to childcare, bear in mind that just because you’re not in an office doesn’t mean you’ll be able to drop everything every time your kids need something.
+While working from overseas generally does mean a great deal more flexibility when it comes to childcare, bear in mind that just because you’re not in an office doesn’t mean you’ll be able to drop everything every time your kids need something.
 The only efficient way to make remote working function is to have a clear structure to the day, such as what times are set aside for you to focus on occupational tasks and what times are dedicated to your children.

 ● Can you work remotely in another country without a visa?